 The Tenex Tenotomy Procedure

-The Tenex procedure, or percutaneous tenotomy, uses ultrasonic energy to remove damaged tendon tissue while preserving the healthy part.
+The Tenex procedure, also known as percutaneous tenotomy, utilises ultrasonic energy to remove damaged tendon tissue while preserving the healthy portion.
 Unlike surgery, it is minimally invasive and performed with local anaesthetic.
 Thus, it replaces the need for more invasive and riskier surgery.

 What is the purpose of the Tenex procedure?

 The Tenex procedure is used to treat tendonitis, which is resistant to other treatments.
 In tendonitis, the tendon swells, leading to collagen breakdown, microtears, and the ingrowth of abnormal nerves.
-We suspect that these abnormal nerves cause pain.
-The Tenex procedure aims to remove the damaged tissue, including the abnormal nerve ingrowth while sparing the normal tendon tissue.
+We suspect that these abnormal nerves are the cause of the pain.
+The Tenex procedure aims to remove damaged tissue, including abnormal nerve ingrowth, while sparing normal tendon tissue.

 Is the Tenex procedure right for you?

-Generally, we use Tenex on upper and lower limb tendonitis, which fails to respond to other treatments.
+Generally, we use Tenex for upper and lower limb tendonitis that fails to respond to other treatments.
 It is also effective at removing tendon calcification.
 The tendinopathies suitable for Tenex include:

-It is essential to see a sports doctor who is experienced in the Tenex procedure to determine if it is right for you.
-Your doctor will need to assess your tendonitis to determine your suitability.
+It is essential to consult a sports doctor experienced in the Tenex procedure to determine if it is the right option for you.
+Your doctor will need to assess your tendonitis to determine your suitability for treatment.
 Imaging, such as ultrasound and/or MRI, is crucial to deciding the location and extent of damaged tissue.
 Also, Tenex should only be considered in cases that have failed simple treatments such as rehab and adjuncts like GTN patches, shockwave therapy, supplements, and injections (needle tenotomy, barbotage, PRP).

 Tenex Procedure Success Rate